 A new approach to driverless mobilityJoin the journey

 With its first service, Vay aims to remotely bring and remotely park electric cars for its customers.

 Unique about Vay is its teledrive-first approach to autonomous driving.
 Vay’s teledriving technology enables a person (“the teledriver”) to control a vehicle remotely (“teledriving”).
 Vay aims to gradually introduce autonomous driving functions in the system as it is safe and permitted to do so.

 Teledrivers remotely drive vehicles

-Vay’s teledrivers control all vehicle functions including steering, braking and throttle, and make all driving decisions ensuring effortless, safe and efficient journeys.
-Our teledrivers are all professionally trained , certified and follow defensive and safe driving styles.
+Vay’s teledrivers control all vehicle functions including steering, braking and throttle, and make all driving decisions ensuring convenient, safe and reliable journeys.
+All teledrivers are professionally trained and follow defensive and safe driving styles.

-Vay’s use of multiple cellular networks combined with proprietary redundant hardware on both telestation and the vehicle side, ensures redundancies throughout our entire system.
-We abide by the highest automotive standards from ISO26262, ISO21434, up to ASIL D).
+Vay’s use of multiple cellular networks combined with proprietary hardware on both telestation and the vehicle side ensures the safety of our system.

 Teledriving as a new path to an autonomous future.